-The BCom (Accounting) degree programme focuses on the academic requirements of the Professional Accountant (SA) designation of SAIPA.
+The BCom (Accounting) degree programme focuses on the academic requirements of the Professional Accountant (SA) designation of SAIPA and the Associate General Accountant (SA) designation of SAICA..
 The BCom (Accounting) degree also offers partial accreditation for a programme with CIMA as well as ACCA.